-'''

-this file should now only export crypt_des(), in order to make
+this file should now only export crypt_des(), in order to make a module that can be optionally included in libcrypt.

-'''

-- Redistribution and use in source and binary forms, with or without - modification, are permitted provided that the following conditions - are met: - 1.
-Redistributions of source code must retain the above copyright - notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright - notice, this list of conditions and the following disclaimer in the - documentation and/or other materials provided with the distribution. - 3.
-Neither the name of the author nor the names of other contributors - may be used to endorse or promote products derived from this software - without specific prior written permission.
+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+- notice, this list of conditions and the following disclaimer in the - documentation and/or other materials provided with the distribution. - 3.
+Neither the name of the author nor the names of other contributors - may be used to endorse or promote products derived from this software - without specific prior written permission. -
-- THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS "AS IS" AND - ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE - IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE - ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE - FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL - DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS - OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) - HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT - LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY - OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF - SUCH DAMAGE.

-- This is an original implementation of the DES and the crypt(3) interfaces - by David Burren <davidb@werj.com.au>.

-- An excellent reference on the underlying algorithm (and related - algorithms) is:

-- $\ ^{}$ B. Schneier, Applied Cryptography: protocols, algorithms, - and source code in C, John Wiley & Sons, 1994.

-- Note that in that book's description of DES the lookups for the initial, - pbox, and final permutations are inverted (this has been brought to the - attention of the author).
-A list of errata for this book has been - posted to the sci.crypt newsgroup by the author and is available for FTP.
+THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE.
+EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+This is an original implementation of the DES and the crypt(3) interfaces by David Burren <davidb@werj.com.au>.
+An excellent reference on the underlying algorithm (and related algorithms) is: B. Schneier, Applied Cryptography: protocols, algorithms, and source code in C, John Wiley & Sons, 1994.
+Note that in that book's description of DES the lookups for the initial, pbox, and final permutations are inverted (this has been brought to the attention of the author).
+A list of errata for this book has been posted to the sci.crypt newsgroup by the author and is available for FTP.

+ARCHITECTURE ASSUMPTIONS:

-- ARCHITECTURE ASSUMPTIONS: - It is assumed that the 8-byte arrays passed by reference can be - addressed as arrays of u_int32_t's (ie. the CPU is not picky about - alignment).
+It is assumed that the 8-byte arrays passed by reference can be addressed as arrays of u_int32_t's (ie. the CPU is not picky about